 The Bridgewater Canal in Salford has been transformed into a destination that is once again a genuine focus for local, regional and national communities.

 A walk along the banks of the canal is a journey to the past and a glimpse into the future.
 Every stretch of the waterway has a story to tell us about human ingenuity, endurance and events that shaped both Salford and the world.
 This is a place of global importance, inspired by the vision of three men and the toil of hundreds of nameless heroes.

 Francis Egerton, the third Duke of Bridgewater and his agent, John Gilbert were determined to build a canal which would reduce the price of transporting coal.
 They engaged James Brindley as an engineer for the project and the canal became the heart of industry in the area which in its heyday carried more than three million tonnes of traffic.

 If you enjoy working in the great outdoors, learning new skills and meeting new people, you could help maintain and improve the green spaces that border the canal.
-For more information please email email@example.com.
+For more information about our friendly volunteering programme please email email@example.com.